rorrim-rorrim/eden-alt/docs/user/Basics.md

 ### Environment variables

 Throughout the handbook, environment variables are mentioned.
 These are often either global (system wide) or local (set in a script, bound only to the current session).
-It's heavily recommended to use them in a local context only, as this allows to rollback changes easily (if for example, there are regressions setting them).
+It's heavily recommended to use them in a local context only, as this allows you to rollback changes easily (if for example, there are regressions setting them).

 The recommended way is to create a `.bat` file alongside the emulator `.exe`; contents of which could resemble something like: